namberino/namberino.github.io/content/posts/tvc-modeling.md

 {{< image src="/img/tvc-modeling/rocket-trajectory-1.png" alt="Rocket trajectory plot 1" position="center" style="padding: 10px" >}}

-The rocket just shoots straight up to an altitude of around $100m$ then drop straight down to the ground.
+The rocket just shoots straight up to an altitude of around a little bit over $100m$ then drop straight down to the ground.

 ### Plotting the simulation data with some gimbal angle